alimamulla/DocMaster-2/readme.md

 1.Press and drag image from desktop to MS word
 2.Drag the image from desktop to MS Word
 3.Drag xyz option from More filters box to Filters box

+1. A user should save their settings
+- A user should save their settings